-- WSHIMA (Washington State component state association (CSA)) also awards scholarships to students annually for which student members may apply.
+- WSHIMA (Washington State component state association (CA)) also awards scholarships to students annually for which student members may apply.

 My school requires a number of hours of professional practice experience.
 How do I find some place to host me?

 The first place to look for this information would be your school.
 There should be someone at your school who coordinates student activities such as practicum hours.
 First see what resources they have to help.
 If you are enrolled in an online program, you may have to do the leg work yourself.

 The best way to find someone to host your professional experience hours is by networking in advance of the need.
 Become active in WSHIMA and local association chapters.
 This is your best opportunity to make yourself known to the people who can help you as you make your way from student to professional as well.
 Volunteer opportunities exist both in person and online.
 Think about what interests you and offer to help.
 If you have social media skills, you could offer to help with a Facebook page or a LinkedIn page for WSHIMA.